puristajs/purista/website/src/handbook/2_create-new-service.md

 There you can see we expose our function versioned by the service version.
 This means we can also have same domain service running with different version.

-If you have for example breaking api changes in a new version of our `User` service, than you would create a new Service (or copy the old one an make your changes) and set service version to a higher version.
+If you have for example breaking API changes in a new version of our `User` service, then you would create a new Service (or copy the old one and make your changes) and set service version to a higher version.

 Try to open `https://localhost:8080/api` in your browser.
-You should see the openApi-UI with your new endpoint.
+You should see the OpenApi- UI with your new endpoint.

 ## Add a subscription